2024 Social Impact Challenge

 • Combating racism and discrimination

-• Immigration plays a vital role in Lisbon's economy and cultural diversity, with foreign residents now comprising a significant portion of the population.
+Immigration plays a vital role in Lisbon's economy and cultural diversity, with foreign residents now comprising a significant portion of the population.
 However, many immigrants encounter significant challenges upon arrival, including language barriers, housing insecurity, bureaucratic hurdles, and job scarcity.

-In Lisbon, homelessness among immigrants has risen in recent times, prompting the municipality to invest in a new action plan to address the issue.
 Nationally, there are also currently thousands of pending applications at the Agency for Integration, Migration, and Asylum (AIMA), with many immigrants facing complex bureaucratic processes.

 Timeline

-Applications: June 25 to September 8, 2024
+Applications: June to September 15, 2024

-Evaluation & Selection for Finalists per Category: September 9 to 30, 2024
+Evaluation & Selection for Finalists per Category: September 16 to 30, 2024

-Finalists Announcement: October 2 to 3, 2024
+Finalists Announcement: October 21, 2024

 Proof-of-concept Implementation: October, 2024 to March, 2025